 By choosing Fairtrade products, you are making a statement as a consumer.
 You are saying that you are looking out for those who the system has disadvantaged.
 You are showing that you care about people, no matter where they live, and value all human life.
 And you are helping our world to become a more just and equal place.

 It is important to understand that there are different standards applied in the assignment of the Fairtrade label.
 There is the trader standard, the climate standard, the textile standard, and the Gold Standard.

 There are certain standards, however, that are integral to all of the different Fairtrade standards/ certification schemes mentioned above.
 These are:

-Small-scale producers adhering to Fairtrade standards must have a suitable organisational structure to bring products to market.
+Small-scale producers adhering to Fairtrade standards must have a suitable organizational structure to bring products to market.
 There must be democratic decision-making processes.
-And the organisation must be transparent, inclusive, and not discriminate against any particular member or group.
+And the organization must be transparent, inclusive, and not discriminate against any particular member or group.

 Workers must have social rights and security.
-There must be training opportunities, non-discriminatory employment practices, absolutely no child labour or forced labour.
+There must be training opportunities, non-discriminatory employment practices, absolutely no child labor or forced labor.
 Suitable health and safety conditions must be in place to protect the workforce.

 In order to meet Fairtrade standards, buyers must pay a minimum Premium to growers/ producers.
 This will enable workers to improve the quality of their lives, and can also aid in improving the quality of life for others living in a local community.
 Those who receive the premium can themselves decide how best to spend it.